 Travel at speeds appropriate for road and conditions and never travel faster than posted speed limit.
 Excessive speed can cause loss of vehicle control, which could result in death or serious injury.
 (00008a)

-See Figure 13.
-The speedometer registers miles per hour (kilometers per hour for international) of forward speed.
+See Figure 7.
+The speedometer registers miles per hour (U.S. models) or kilometers per hour (international models) of forward speed.
+The speedometer also provides the following selectable functions: